dariomasante/docs/_site/precip_odd_pattern.md

 ![](precip_odd_pattern_files/figure-markdown_github/unnamed-chunk-5-2.png)

 Well, this one is quite explicit.
+Notice I tried with other points and no such difference emerges.